-Prices are shown in US$ per person based on two people sharing a twin room and one person in a single room.
-Triple rooms are not available on this tour.
+Prices are shown in US$ per person based on three people in a triple room, two people sharing a twin room and one person in a single room.
+New – triple rooms are now available on this tour.

 Children 6-11 years sharing a twin room with two adults receive a 25% discount off listed prices.
 Children 12 and older pay full adult price.
 This tour is not recommended for children 5 years of age or younger.

 The tour operator reserves the right to increase prices already quoted or published in their price list without notice in the event of currency fluctuation, government tax increases or due to any other cost increases that are outside their control.
 We will pass on any such increases as soon as we are made aware of them by the tour operator.

 Arrive at Keflavik airport and transfer to Reykjavik (not included), with a full day to explore the city.
 Early check-in at your hotel is not guaranteed with general check-in beginning around 2:00 p.m.
 You may, however, leave your luggage in the hotel’s baggage storage and go out for a walk and some lunch before returning to check in.
 You have the option of taking an afternoon city tour, a whale watching tour from the old harbour or a Hop On Hop Off bus pass for the day.

 Ingolfur Arnarson, the first settler of Iceland, built his farm on the peninsula where Reykjavík stands today.
 The town got its name “Smoky Bay” after the columns of steam that rose from the hot springs in the area and made such a deep impression on the first settlers.
 Dinner is on your own.
 Reykjavik offers a multitude of restaurants and/or coffee-houses, making dinner a great way to get better acquainted with Iceland’s capital.
 Overnight in Reykjavik.